Chapter Business is focused on the operational initiatives central to the Chapter’s functions.

 The team invites ALANYC members to join the team in its role as a liaison with the Business Partners for renewals, payments, attending events, questions, understanding the program and facilitating introductions to other members.

 Business Partner Advisory Council (BPAC)

 The products and services offered by our Business Partners are vital to our firms’ operations.
-Their sponsorship of the ALANYC enables our Chapter to fund and achieve many of its goals, which includes educational programs and sessions on industry trends, dynamic speakers at Chapter luncheons, our quarterly newsletter, ALANYCis, a website that facilitates both member and business partner communication, scholarships to National and Regional Conferences, among other core Chapter objectives.
+Their sponsorship of the ALANYC enables our Chapter to fund and achieve many of its goals, which includes educational programs and sessions on industry trends, dynamic speakers at Chapter luncheons, e-communication ALANYCis, a website that facilitates both member and business partner communication, scholarships to Conferences sponsored by ALA National, among other core Chapter objectives.
 The relationships we build with our Business Partners are important to our success and can genuinely improve the bottom-line at our firms.
 The Chapter established the BPAC to further enhance our partnership with our valued Business Partners.

-The Communications Team works in tandem with the Organizational Affiliations and Social Media Teams.
-This team is focused on the overarching consistent messaging and branding of the chapter, ensuring that our newsletter and communications convey the ALANYC story.
-The team publishes the chapter’s newsletter and communications updates.
+The Social Media Team is focused on the overarching consistent messaging and branding of the chapter, ensuring that our communications convey the ALANYC story.

 The Immediate Past President of the chapter leads this team and is charged with the responsibility of identifying qualified candidates to run for the Board of Directors.
 The team is comprised of at least two other past presidents and chapter members at large who reach out to the membership to solicit nominations and oversee the election process.

 Immediate Past President